know-how

 Various ancestral techniques, such as cloisonné, champlevé, paillonné, and miniature painting on enamel, are implemented with precision to create pieces of dazzling and timeless beauty.
 Enamelling thus becomes a dialogue between tradition and innovation, embodying the quintessence of high-end watchmaking craftsmanship.

-The Fine Art of Enamelling reveals itself through five distinct techniques, each employed with precision by the rare enamel artisans who master their subtleties.
+The fine nuances of the art of enamelling are revealed through five distinct techniques, each executed with precision by rare master enamellers who command their subtlety.

-In the cloisonné technique, a delicate gold wire, often less than 0.5 mm in diameter, is skilfully bent and curved to draw shapes on a plate previously coated with a thin layer of enamel.
-After an initial firing, the delineated shapes are filled with various enamels, sometimes requiring multiple trips to the kiln to achieve the desired nuances, transparencies, and depths.
+In the cloisonné technique, a delicate gold wire—often less than 0.5 mm in diameter—is skillfully bent and shaped to outline forms on a plate previously coated with a thin layer of enamel.
+After an initial firing, the defined shapes are filled with various enamels, sometimes requiring several firings to achieve the desired nuances, transparencies, and depth.

 The paillonné technique, on the other hand, showcases tiny leaves of gold or silver cut into intricate patterns, called paillons, integrated into layers of transparent enamel.

-Miniature painting on enamel, the rarest, stands out for its unique approach.
-From the start, the enamel is worked differently, mixed with oil instead of water.
-Delicately applied with a fine brush on a first layer of enamel, this method allows for the miniature reproduction of pictorial masterpieces, expressive portraits, lively landscapes, or complex scenes.
+Miniature enamel painting, the rarest of these techniques, stands apart for its unique approach.
+From the outset, the enamel is handled differently, mixed with oil rather than water.
+Delicately applied with a fine brush onto an initial layer of enamel, this method allows for the miniature reproduction of pictorial masterpieces, expressive portraits, vivid landscapes, or complex scenes.

 The camaïeu enamelling technique is a refined artistic method that involves using subtle shades of a single enamel colour to create a monochromatic gradient effect.
 This delicate approach emphasizes the richness of tones in a single colour, ranging from light to dark, to produce a subtle and nuanced palette.